elastic/enterprise-search-microsoft-teams-connector/README.md

 end_time: 2022-04-01T04:44:16Z
 ```

-By default it is set to current execution time.
+By default this is set to the current time at execution.

 #### `log_level`